openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 Experiment 1 - Distance (part 3)
 ***********************************

-3. Now, we want to vary another parameter ``distance'' to select a distance between BS and MS of 100m to 12km.
+3. Now, we want to vary another parameter ``distance`` to select a distance between BS and MS of 100m to 12km (with a bandwidth of 5 MHz).

    a.
 Change the static setting in ``config.py`` to a variable parameter that gets its value from the imported instance ``params``.